 Cuba – Economy, Tourism and Environment: A Challenge of Balance: Dr. Richard Feinberg (UC San Diego/Brookings Institute) world renowned expert on Latin America and author of the 2016 Open for Business: Building the New Cuban Economy and Fernando Bretos (Curator, Patricia and Phillip Frost Museum of Science / Director, Cuba Marine Research and Conservation Program, Ocean Foundation) one of the USA’s leading conservation experts on Cuba and director of the Trinational Initiative share perspectives on an evolving Cuba.

 Science Based Restoration and Accountability – A perspective on day two of the Summit.

 Communicating Science in Order to Adaptively Manage examines the importance of and opportunities for effective communication of scientific information.
 Science-based Restoration Monitoring helps inform the restoration community and improve restoration effectiveness.
 And, Assessing the Gulf of Mexico as a Large Marine Ecosystem offers key perspectives on recent activities around the Gulf, including Mexico and Cuba, working toward this objective.

-Linking Science to Policy to Action, led by GOMA, discusses the ongoing work by the Gulf of Mexico Alliance.
 Gulf Science – The Way Forward brings together a panel of leaders to reflect what they have heard and what they anticipate as the critical science issues for the next fifteen years of the Gulf restoration effort.
+GOMA Session Linking Science to Policy to Action will discuss ongoing work by the Gulf of Mexico Alliance as related to Summit topics.
 And, in closing, the Summit Wrap Up reflects on what was learned and transitions to GOMA All Hands Meeting and The Gulf of Mexico Workshop on International Research (GOM-WIR).